macewansce/pcom-0160-capstone-wiki/Application-Overview/Application-Maintenance.md

    ![create-priority-add](/.attachments/priority-user-can-click-add-to-create-a-new-priority.png)

-   Figure 1 - A user can click Add to create a new priority
+   *Figure 5 - A user can click Add to create a new priority*

 In the priority maintenance area, clicking the Add button will allow a user to create a new priority.